-If we process your personal data on the basis of your consent with the data processing (e.g. newsletter subscription), you have the right to withdraw your consent at any time.
+If we process your personal data on the basis of your consent with the data processing (e.g. newsletter subscription or when you send us your job application), you have the right to withdraw your consent at any time, optimally by sending your withdrawal by e-mail at firstname.lastname@example.org.
 The withdrawal of consent will not affect the lawfulness of the processing based on consent before its withdrawal.
 Regardless of the above, you have the right to object to personal data processing on the basis of legitimate interest or public interest, as well as to the processing for direct marketing purposes, including profiling, even though CPA does not conduct the latter.

 Furthermore, you have the following rights:

 - to access your personal data and to information on data processing;

 - to have your personal data rectified and to have incomplete data completed.
 Please inform us of any change to your personal data on a timely basis, so that CPA processes correct and complete personal data;

 - to data portability under conditions set out by the GDPR;

 - in justified cases, to erasure or restriction of processing; you may ask CPA to remove any deficiencies, and/or

 - to lodge a compliant with the competent supervisory authority, which is the Office for Personal Data Protection of the Slovak Republic, Hraničná 12, Bratislava, e-mail: email@example.com.

 Some of these rights may be limited due to our legal obligation to maintain confidentiality with reference to Article 15 (4) of the GDPR, Article 20 (4) of the GDPR and Section 18 (8) of the Act on Legal Profession.

 If you have any questions regarding this policy or the processing of your personal data, you can contact us via: firstname.lastname@example.org.